nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useDebounce.md

 # useDebounce
 Hook to delay a function execution with possibility to cancel execution and to invoke them immediately.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/api-dom/useDebounce)

 ## Usage